Dryornis: Discovery and naming

 D. pampeanus was only known from the type specimen until a 2021 paper described an individual preserving a: right pectoral girdle, articulated partial right forelimb, incomplete right scapula, and fragments from the sternum and tibiotarsus.
 The paper also assigned an isolated distal left ulna and another specimen preserving an incomplete right ulna and proximal right radius fragment.
 All of the fossils had been collected from the La Estafeta Beach in Mar del Plata, Buenos Aires, Argentina and were from the Late Pliocene aged Chapadmalal Formation.
-The fossils allowed more detailed analysis of the species’ phylogeny and revealed many novel diagnostic characteristics for the species.
+The fossils allowed more detailed analysis of the species' phylogeny and revealed many novel diagnostic characteristics for the species.

 Description

-Dryornis represents the largest known cathartiform.
+Dryornis represents the largest known cathartiform other than the Teratornithidae.
 Analysis of the known fossil materials suggests that it had a body mass of 26 kg, 57% greater than Vultur grypus (Andean condor) and 94% greater than Cathartes aura (turkey vulture).
 Several giant genera of extinct birds are known, with some birds like the pseudo toothed Pelagornis at 16-29 kg and the giant teratorn being the largest known bird at 70-80 kg.
 Dryornis is also distinguished from other cathartids in its skeletal anatomy.
 The sternum is much more pneumatized than that of other cathartids, likely an adaptation for its size and flight capabilities.

 Dryornis would have been a scavenger, and the only such predator in its ecosystem.